geekswagg/univention-corporate-server/doc/changelog/index.rst

 Proxy services
 ==============

 * You can now manually configure the squid cache settings.
-Any value other than `ufs` in the UCRV `squid/cache/format` disables the cache configuration in `squid.conf`.
-A custom squid cache configuration can be added to `/etc/squid/local.conf` (:uv:bug:`57775`).
+Any value other than ``ufs`` in the UCR variable :envvar:`squid/cache/format` deactivates the cache configuration in :file:`squid.conf`.
+You can add a custom squid cache configuration to the :file:`/etc/squid/local.conf` file (:uv:bug:`57775`).